GoogleChrome/web.dev/src/site/content/en/blog/codelab-payment-and-address-form-best-practices/index.md

 You need to ensure your forms work well on a range of devices by adjusting padding, margins, and font sizes.

-Click the **View Source** button below, copy all the CSS and paste it into your own `main.css` file.
+Copy all the CSS below and paste it into your own `main.css` file.

 {% Glitch {
   id: 'payment-form-codelab-2',
   path: 'css/main.css',
-  height: 750
+  height: 270,
+  previewSize: 0
 } %}

 That's a lot of CSS!
 The main things to be aware of are the changes to sizes: